-Urban design and planning deals with critical issues of human settlement and urban development.
-It provides communities an informed basis for coordinated public- and private-sector action.
-Urban design and planning constitutes a professional field of growing complexity, responding to the urban complexities of this century.
-The Department of Urban Design and Planning fosters an integrative approach to education and research in planning the physical environment.
+Urban design and planning deals with critical issues of human settlement and urban development, providing communities an informed basis for coordinated public- and private-sector action.
+Urban design and planning constitutes a professional field of growing complexity, responding to the urban challenges of this century.
+The department fosters an integrative approach to education and research in planning the physical environment.
 The academic program includes the social, behavioral, and cultural relationships between people and the form and quality of their built and natural environment; the financial, administrative, political, and participatory dimensions of planning, design, and development; and the informational base for making deliberate decisions to shape urban areas and regions, bringing analysis together with vision.

-Departmental faculty are active participants in interdisciplinary research units, including the Institute for Hazard Mitigation Planning and Research, the Urban Form Laboratory, the Urban Ecology Research Laboratory, the Runstad Center for Real Estate Studies, and the Northwest Center for Livable Communities.
+Departmental faculty participate in interdisciplinary research units, including the Institute for Hazard Mitigation Planning and Research, the Urban Form Laboratory, the Urban Ecology Research Laboratory, the Northwest Center for Livable Communities, and the Urban Infrastructure Laboratory.

-The department is committed to public service and has strong connections to the region and beyond.
+The department, committed to public service, has strong connections to the region and beyond.
 The approach to urban development is driven by the values of sustainability, livability, economic vitality, and social justice.
-The department is committed to developing a leading edge urban planning practice with a strong participatory ethos.
+The department is also committed to developing a leading edge urban planning practice with a strong participatory ethos.

 Urban Design and Planning offers the following programs of study: